 Steamy or rainy weather can wreak havoc on everything from your home to your hair.
 And baked goods are no exception.
-That’s because humidity – a measurement that tells us how much moisture is in the air – can be a baker’s worst nightmare.
+That’s because humidity—a measurement that tells us how much moisture is in the air—can be a baker’s worst nightmare.
 But sometimes, you have to bake, and it can’t wait for good weather.
 These tips will help ensure your cookies and breads turn out great even during the Dog Days of Summer!

 On muggy or rainy days, when humidity is extremely high (think 70 percent or more), your dry baking ingredients like flour, sugar, salt, baking powder, and baking soda actually soak up moisture from the surrounding air.
 If you’ve ever seen your flour clumped or “caked” together, this is the reason why.
 And this tiny amount of extra moisture is enough to alter the quality of your cookies, cakes, candies, and breads in not-so-good ways.